aneilbaboo/jest-tobetype/README.md

 ```
 import {toBeType} from "jest-tobetype";
-expects.extend{
+expect.extend({
   toBeType,
   someOtherThing,
   // and so on
 });
 ```